vv01f/hackerpass/README.md

-I got the original sources for the hacker passport from [/dev/tal](http://devtal.de/~nilsarne/Hackerspace_passport.zip), because the original source link in the Noisebridge wiki is br0ken.
+I got the original sources for the hacker passport from [/dev/tal](http://devtal.de/~nilsarne/Hackerspace_passport.zip), because the original source link in the Noisebridge wiki was br0ken.

 Alternatively you can download the original sources from [tvbgone](http://cornfieldelectronics.com/downloads/hackerpass/hackerpass.zip).